 Referrals come from education, health and social care.
 Sometimes referrals are single agency but often children are often referred from multi-agency panels.

 Children who attend the Gloucester House have combined health and education needs.
 Often there will have been complex histories or difficult events that have made school and home life challenging.
 Many families will have been involved with a range of services.

 How do we work with referrals and enquiries?

 - Many professionals and families visit at the enquiry stage to establish whether Gloucester House is an appropriate place for their child.

 - We accept referrals with a referral letter.
-This is often accompanied by a Statement of Special Educational Needs/Education Health & Care Plan.
+This is often accompanied by an Education Health & Care Plan (EHCP).
 However, for the referral to be processed we would need to know that funding (in principle) has been agreed.

 - Enquiries and referrals are considered by our referral panel and if appropriate an assessment is begun.

 - The initial assessment involves a series of meetings with families and professionals by two members of the referral panel called the “assessing pair”.
 It may also include a home visit by education staff and or visits to the child’s current educational placement.